Skip to content

 A Note on Medicaid and Medicare Liens

 If the homeowner has accumulated debt, be aware that hospitals or the State of Florida (via Medicaid Estate Recovery) can place liens on the property.
 These liens must be satisfied at closing.
-A seasoned cash buyer works directly with local title companies who handle paying off these liens directly from the proceeds of the sale, ensuring clear title transfer seamlessly.
+A seasoned cash buyer works directly with local title companies who handle paying off these liens directly from the proceeds of the sale, ensuring clear title transfer without complications.

-If you are managing the transition of a loved one's care and need to unlock their home equity without sinking thousands into repairs, requesting a free, no-obligation cash offer is the fastest way to understand exactly what your timeline and net profit will look like.
+If you are managing the transition of a loved one's care and need to access their home equity without sinking thousands into repairs, requesting a free, no-obligation cash offer is the fastest way to understand exactly what your timeline and net profit will look like.

 Related Reading